rda0/ansible-role-network/README.markdown

 ### interface naming

-Since "predictable interface names" are used, iterface names are pretty unpredictable.
+Since "predictable interface names" are used, interface names are pretty unpredictable.
 Beware of:

 - Kernel updates
 - Systemd updates